mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-04-18-10-fun-easy-games-for-£20-or-less-part-1.md

 ---
 templateKey: blog-post
-title: '10 Fun, Easy Games For £20 Or Less  - Part 1'
+title: 10 Fun, Easy Games For £20 Or Less  - Part 1
 gameID:
-  - '0'
+  - "0"
 date: 2020-04-18T21:32:08.856Z
 description: >-
   Welcome to a new corner of board game write-ups and reviews.
 Looked after by The Game Keeper.
 I have compiled a list of 10 accessible games with a range of player counts and mechanisms, my hope is that there is something here for everyone.
-I like all these games, so this is less of a review and more of an explanation of how the games work, so you can decide if any interest you
+I like all these games, so this is less of a review and more of an explanation of how the games work, so you can decide if any interest you.

   Please note, all were available and prices correct at time of posting...